jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

   search terms.

 - `collapse` - Add a class of collapsed to the container, which will hide the results via CSS.
-It will also turn the container’s “Collapse” button into an “Expand” button.
+It will also turn the container&apos;s &quot;Collapse&quot; button into an &quot;Expand&quot; button.

 - `expand` - Remove the collapsed class from the container.
-It will also turn the container’s “Expand” button into a “Collapse” button.
+It will also turn the container&apos;s &quot;Expand&quot; button into a &quot;Collapse&quot; button.

 The plugin is also responsible for adding the action buttons to the container.
-It binds a click event to each action’s list item, and uses the list item’s class to determine which custom event will be triggered on the corresponding results container.
+It binds a click event to each action&apos;s list item, and uses the list item&apos;s class to determine which custom event will be triggered on the corresponding results container.